spider-rs/spider/spider/README.md

 ## Pause, Resume, and Shutdown

-If you are performing large workloads you may need to control the crawler using the following:
+If you are performing large workloads you may need to control the crawler by enabling the `control` feature flag:

 ```rust
 extern crate spider;